 Not to toot my own horn or anything (Beeeeep, beepbeepbeepbeepbeep, BEEEEEEEEEEEEEEEEP!!!), but I recently found out I won an award for my writing, much to my surprise.
 You are currently looking at (reading at?) the 2011 Texas Associated Press Managing Editors first place winner for Comment and Criticism in the 3A division (I’m also apparently in the running for winning recipient of the longest award title ever).

 Now I say much to my surprise because I’ve never really considered myself as the kind of writer that won awards (re: a “good” writer).
 And so, in lieu of real talent, I became a rebel.
 I write outside the system, man.
-I don’t care about no stinkin’ awards.
+I don’t care about no awards.
 Hell, I poke fun at the institutions and the elitists that actually “care” about winning awards.
-I don’t need some nameless, faceless panel of judges assigning worth to my words.
+Pffft.
+Some nameless, faceless panel of judges assigning worth to my words?
+Who needs it?
 Just like any great yet underappreciated artist, I’m not celebrated in my own time.
 But under-achieving kids in 2074 will freaking worship me!

-But now…now, those jerks have gone and legitimized me and my career.
-And that just plain pisses me off.
+But now…well, now those jerks have gone and legitimized me and my career.

 But perhaps the worst part is that I’m extremely flattered I won (although really, it’s an honor just to be nominated…See!
 See, what they’ve done to me?).
 And now one of two things will happen: